 Contact us today to set up a consultation.

-Criminal charges can feel overwhelming.
+Criminal charges and Family Offense proceedings can feel overwhelming.
 The arrest.
 The allegations.
 The hurt and anger.

 We work hard to handle your case with personal attention and proven strategies to get the best outcome possible.
 If the criminal case is related to a divorce or family dispute, we often take over all such related matters to provide consistency of representation.